ielegante/l4-jerseyCharities/README.md

 To begin seeing how the legislation maps onto the codification, start with the rationalisation doc in `thinking/charities_rationalisation.md`.
 This is a work in progress, and will be updated as the codification progresses.

-You can copy the prelude, note and tests together into the same sheet in our [online-editor](https://jl4.legalese.com) to run it or clone, build and run the [L4 IDE](https://github.com/smucclaw/l4-ide) and run this L4 code inside [VSCode](https://code.visualstudio.com).
+You can copy the l4 files, and tests together into the same sheet in our [online-editor](https://jl4.legalese.com) to run it or clone, build and run the [L4 IDE](https://github.com/smucclaw/l4-ide) and run this L4 code inside [VSCode](https://code.visualstudio.com).